Joao-Fernandes-Silva/Codewars-challenges/7 kyu/Challenges7kyu.md

 - **Examples**
 Not Jaden-Cased: "How can mirrors be real if our eyes aren't real"
 Jaden-Cased:     "How Can Mirrors Be Real If Our Eyes Aren't Real"

+### 5. Shortest Word
+- **Description**: Simple, given a string of words, return the length of the shortest word(s).
+- String will never be empty and you do not need to account for different data types.